rkuma183/wilsonmar.github.io/_posts/2017-01-12-amazon-lex.md

 ## Create a Lex chatbot

-This video walks through use of the Lex Console to create a voice conversational chatbot:
+This video walks through use of the Lex Console to create a voice conversational chatbot while it was in preview mode:

    <iframe width="560" height="315" src="https://www.youtube.com/embed/7uG9cuxNo5k" frameborder="0" allowfullscreen></iframe>